-The AUI provides up to five measurement/status related tools, or panels, that you can select to display on the AUI's Dashboard (see Figure 2.2.1 on page 2.2.8).
+The AUI provides a suite of measurement/status related tools that you can select to display on the AUI's Dashboard.
+See Figure 2.2.1 on page 2.2.8.

 Up to five panels can be displayed at one time, a larger panel on the left-hand side of the Dashboard and four smaller panels on the right-hand side.